 06/05/06.
 LECCE.
 Anarchists disrupt a religious event organised in Piazza Duomo, where Cesare Lodeserto's boss archbishop Ruppi and cardinal Sodano, the right hand of the pope, also participate.
-Thousands of fliers denouncing the responsibility of the church in the management of Regina Pacis are thrown all over the place while a comrade shouts out our anger towards Ruppi and Lodeserto through a megaphone.
+Thousands of fliers denouncing the responsibility of the church in the management of Regina Pacis are thrown all over passengers: 'No one should travel in a town where people are being killed!'.
+There is some damage to the inside of the station, in particular against a cash machine of the San Paolo bank.
+Half an hour later, the march reaches Porta Palazzo and ends without incident.